 Somehow, the momentum got lost in January and February 2017 when I could barely complete twenty words.
 I came back on track from the beginning of March, and since have continued my breakneck speed of 37 words every three days without diluting my process.
 It’s not that I didn’t miss a single day in the last nine months.
 I have, may be on 3-4 occasions.
 But each time I bridged the gap the very next day.
 (Quick tip: if you’ve to make up for a lost day in any pursuit, spread the work over two sessions – one morning, one evening – and not finish in one.
 You’ll retain better this way.
 It’s similar to feeling bloated if you eat too much in one sitting after a fast.)

 At my current pace, I’ll finish 2017 at 3,900+ words, taking the tally to nearly 5,500 words (adding 2016 numbers).
-After this, I’ll be left with another 1,200+ words to go, which I’ll finish in the first half of 2018.
+After this, I’ll be left with another 1,200+ words to go (update: this turned out to be way more – 2,000+), which I’ll finish in the first half of 2018.
 Imagine, the entire dictionary will be done, and this will be at a quality that enables me to use these words.
 And most of this was accomplished in times that otherwise are wasted.
 (Words will flow into this list even after completing this first bout, but that will be a trickle, like it has already happened to my pronunciation list.)

 This exercise is an example of achieving much more than you expect if you do something day in and day out over a reasonable period of time.
 You may read more on this here: